manudelu/ws_uspace_control_room/README.md

 <summary><strong>Step3 - Install and Configure QGroundControl</strong></summary>

+QGroundControl serves as a MAVLink Ground Control Station (GCS) that connects directly to PX4 SITL over UDP.
+It is used to visualize telemetry, check parameters, issue arm/disarm commands, and verify that MAVLink streams are being published correctly from PX4.
+By assigning unique UDP ports per drone, QGroundControl can manage multiple simulated vehicles simultaneously.
+This tool is essential for validating that PX4 SITL is running properly and that AirSim is correctly forwarding MAVLink traffic from its simulated environment.

 *1. Download and Install QGroundControl*

 Visit the official website [QGroundControl](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/getting_started/download_and_install.html) and download the latest version for your platform.